Quentium-Forks/publish-ppa-package/README.md

 Default to the series that are supported at the moment, i.e., the output of `distro-info --supported`.

+Note that series will be sorted by their version, e.g., `noble` will be published before `resolute`, even if `noble` is after `resolute` in the input.

 ### `extra_series`
 **Optional** The extra series to which the package will be published, separated by space. e.g., `"noble resolute"`.